ImgBotApp/viveelsueno/site/content/about.md

 ## Our Program

 Vive el Sueño provides local Costa Ricans wanting to open or grow their own business a 2 week / 40 hour intensive business training with the teaching group, [Yo Emprendedor](http://yoemprendedor.net/).
+Topics include: Opportunities and Entrepreneurship, Presentation Abilities, Business Model, Finances & Negotiation, Legalization in Costa Rica, Business Operating Procedures, Marketing and Customer Service, Financing Options, Projections, Business Products and Services.

 After graduating from the business trainings, our participants are offered 10 months of 2x weekly English classes with a TEFL certified instructor, social media coaching, a professional logo design, a professional photo shoot and ongoing support to help the participant with their business.

 ![](/uploads/2018/04/26/Viva-El-Sueno-Wanderlust-Realty-Nosara-53-1.jpg)